 Architect: Johann Jakob Rischer

-The facade is framed nicely by two elaborate pilasters on the sides, a balustrade above the shop floor and a continuous Ionian roof-line.
+The facade is framed nicely by two elaborate pilasters on the sides, a balustrade above the shop floor, and a continuous Ionian roof-line.
 The design hints at a more provincial Italian baroque.

-Stage Five: Civic and Religious Life
+Civic and Religious Life

 The civic life in Heidelberg was characterized by increasing religious strife.
 The largely Reformed (Calvinist) city became the target of increased counter-reformation efforts by the Catholic Elector.
-Symbolically this included the construction of the Jesuit monastery, the catholic hospital of St. Anna and the incorporation of catholic symbols around the cityscape.
+Symbolically this included the construction of the Jesuit monastery, the catholic hospital of St. Anna, and the incorporation of catholic symbols around the cityscape.

 Haus Meder (Hauptstr.
 168)